Returns Management Guide: Optimizing Your E-commerce Returns Processes

 - Use return assurance for certain products such as those that are custom made

 But before you write free returns into your return policy, you’ll want to examine your business’s current rate of returns and calculate how this strategy would affect your forecasted margins.
+Monitoring your return rate is essential to make informed decisions about your returns policy.

 How Shippo Can Ease The Returns Management Process